justinian/jsix/README.md

 ### Building and running Popcorn

-Once the toolchain has been set up, running `generate_build.py` will set up the build configuration, and `ninja -C build` will actually run the build.
+Once the toolchain has been set up, running Bonnibel's `pb` command will set up the build configuration, and `ninja -C build` will actually run the build.
 If you have `qemu-system-x86_64` installed, the `qemu.sh` script will to run Popcorn in QEMU `-nographic` mode.